 9. Timing – too early or too late for the market

-You got into the market way early than you should have or too late and people have already forgotten about your product.
+Perhaps you got into the market way earlier than you should have or too late and people have already forgotten about your product.
 Both of these scenarios are detrimental to the growth of your company.

 “Don’t spend too much time trying to choose the perfect opportunity, that you miss the right opportunity.” ~ Michael Dell

 Timing is one of the key elements that spurs growth.
 It is okay to want to revolutionize your business niche.
-However, if enough research has not been done, your product has no traction, no customers or interested investors then you are too far out.
+However, if you have not done enough research, your product will have no traction, no customers, and no interested investors.
 Investors will prefer to wait it out until they can be certain that there will be a market for you.

 10. Lack of focus

-You have too many ideas, too many features, too many business models that you cannot focus on one.
-Regarding features, founder of Instapaper, Marco Arment, has said before:
+Maybe you have so many ideas, too many features, and too many business models that you cannot focus on one.
+Instapaper founder Marco Arment has said before:

 “Making a product better often requires removing features.”

-Do not get yourself distracted as this turns investors away.
+Do not get yourself distracted by the need to build as many features as possible into your product as this turns investors away.
 They like to see a team with a focus.
 What is your startup’s focus in terms of the main idea and by extension the main feature?
 What business model is your startup focusing on?

 11. Marketing strategy is poor